pluralsight/guides/draft/android/push-notifications-with-firebase-cloud-messaging/article.md

 <img src="https://docs.centroida.co/wp-content/uploads/2017/05/1-1024x662.png" alt="" width="1024" height="500" class="alignnone size-large wp-image-746" />

-In order to establish connection with Firebase, you need to create a project for your own app in the Firebase console and you must set up your project in such a way that every time a user installs it, their device is registered in Firebase with an unique token.
+In order to establish connection with Firebase, you need to create a project for your own app in the <mark>Firebase console</mark> and you must set up your project in such a way that every time a user installs it, their device is registered in Firebase with an unique token.
 This may sound quite complex, but setting it up is actually really simple and easy.

 <h2>Create a Firebase project</h2>